Will-Turchin/asyncroscopy/README.md

 ## Environment setup

-`uv sync` will now install only the open-source dependencies so the command works even when the Thermo Fisher AutoScript wheels are not available in the repository.
-If you need AutoScript support, download the vendor wheels into an `AS_1.14_wheels/` directory at the project root and install the optional group:
+`uv sync` installs only the open-source dependencies, so the command works even when the Thermo Fisher AutoScript wheels are not present.
+If you need AutoScript support, download the vendor wheels into an `AS_1.14_wheels/` directory at the project root and install the optional group (the exact wheel names below must exist in that folder):

 ```bash
 uv sync --group autoscript
 ```

-`uv` resolves the AutoScript packages from the local wheels configured in `pyproject.toml`, so missing wheels previously caused `uv sync` to fail.
-Keeping them in an optional dependency group avoids that failure while still allowing users with the wheels to opt in to the extra functionality.
+The AutoScript dependency group points directly to the wheel files under `AS_1.14_wheels/`.
+Running `uv sync` without `--group autoscript` no longer probes the missing files, which avoids the previous "Distribution not found" errors on machines that do not have access to the vendor wheels.